Attigny, Ardennes

 Attigny (/fr/) is a commune in the Ardennes department in the Grand Est region of north-eastern France.

-The commune has been awarded one flower by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.

 Geography

 Attigny is located some 16 km east by south-east of Rethel and 14 km west by south-west of Le Chesne.
 Access to the commune is by the D 987 road from Charbogne in the north passing through the village and continuing south to Coulommes-et-Marqueny.
 The D 983 road comes from Givry in the west passing through the village and continuing south-east to Vrizy.
 The D 25 road comes from Saulces-Champenoises in the south-west merging with the D 983 west of the village then continuing north-east to Rilly-sur-Aisne.
 There is also a railway with a station just north of the village.
 There is the hamlet of La Couture east of the village.
 The town has a large residential area with the rest of the commune farmland.

 The river Aisne runs through the commune as it flows west to eventually join the Seine at Conflans-Sainte-Honorine.
-The Canal des Ardennes is close to and parallel to the Aisne.
+The Ardennes Canal is close to and parallel to the Aisne.
 The Ruisseau de Saint-Lambert flows into the Aisne from the north.